strongloop/strongloop.com2/_posts/2017-12-19-loopback-2017-review.md

 * Also in May, [Loay Gewily](https://github.com/loay) and [Janny Hou](https://github.com/jannyHou) shared details about [refactoring LoopBack SQL Connectors](https://strongloop.com/strongblog/refactoring-loopback-sql-connectors/) and the changes to Model Discovery and Migration.

-We also saw many informative “how to” posts and tutorials during this time.
+We also shared many informative “how to” posts and tutorials during this time.
 These included:

 *	[Nagarjuna Surabathina](https://github.com/Nagarjuna-S) demonstrated creating a [multi-tenant Connector Microservice](https://strongloop.com/strongblog/creating-a-multi-tenant-connector-microservice-using-loopback/) using LoopBack.